intmus/inttheory22-23/_02-int-scales-keys/a1-scales.md

 abc: true
 ---

-"Organized sound" is a common way to define music in its simplest form, and we can use this definition as a launching point for discussing pitch collections and scales.
+### Defining music

+There are many ways to start an argument with someone, but one of the easiest is to ask a musician to define music--and often more interestingly, what is *not* music.
+For our purposes, we will use the broad definition of "organized sound".
+This is a common way to define music in its simplest form, and we can use this definition as a launching point for study without setting one style or genre above others.
+Throughout this course, we will focus on the concept of *how* music functions in order to create a common ground for discussion, and to do so, we will spend time working through a variety of ways to communicate our thoughts about musical fucnction separate from our biases toward and against certain styles.
+If you can differentiate between your personal preferences from the functional aspects of music, you will be able to reach more people as a teacher, performer, or composer.

+## Defining *tonal* music

 If we accept that music is "organized sound", then the methods used to organize it will define all aspects of its composition.

-## Tonal music

 For this course, the majority of music that we'll study will be *tonal* music, meaning music that is organized around a central pitch called the *tonic*.

 When we build a tonality around a tonic pitch, every pitch in the tonality can be found by measuring the distance, or *interval*, between it and the tonic.
 It is these intervallic relationships that differentiate one pitch collection from another, and we can categorize each pitch collection by studying their commonalities and differences.